nansencenter/NERSC-HYCOM-CICE/doc/HYCOM-only-compilation.md

 The compilation of a standalone HYCOM from the NERSC-HYCOM-CICE model is mainly carried out using a modified compile script in "$NHCROOT/bin", so-called compile_model.sh.
-This script has been modified to account for standalone compilation of HYCOM.
-Here, I will explain briefly all required procedures and processes have been applied to make this compilation up and running.
-Note the general description can be found in "$NHCROOT/HYCOM-CICE-compilation.md".
+Here, I will explain briefly all required steps to make this compilation up and running.
+Note the general description can be found in "$NHCROOT/HYCOM-CICE-compilation.md", and I refer you to read through them for more details.

 The compile script has to be run in the experiment dir, and a local directory "build" will be created that contains a copy of the